Curriculum

 Pattajit TANGSINMUNKONG

-ITASIA 201 Introduction to Media and Communication (Lecture) 2 A1 A2 Jason G. KARLIN
+ITASIA 201 Introduction to Media and Communication 2 A1 A2 Jason G. KARLIN

-ITASIA 202 Introduction to Media and Communication (Seminar) 2 A1 A2 Jason G. KARLIN
+ITASIA 301 Research Methods and Ethics 2 A1 A2 Jason G. KARLIN

 M.A.S.
 Thesis Writing 4 year-round